arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 <a name="Exercise4" />
 ## Exercise 4: Adding a Scheduled Job to your Mobile Service ##

-In this exercise you will learn how to execute a script on a scheduled basis using **Windows Azure Mobile Services**.
+In this exercise you will learn how to execute a script on a scheduled basis using **Microsoft Azure Mobile Services**.
 In this scenario we will configure the scheduler to poll Twitter every 15 minutes and then send a Tile update with the latest tweets.

 <a name="Configuring-your-windows-store-app-for-wide-tiles" />
 ### Task 1 - Configuring your Windows store app for Wide Tiles ###